Game Management Unit 3B

 By doing ample pre-season scouting, early bull hunts can be very successful.
 Rutting bulls are generally located above 6,500 feet in the timbered southern portion of the unit, where open parks and meadows, in close proximity to escape cover, serve as breeding grounds.
 However, bulls are also commonly taken in the Woolhouse Habitat Area, the Timber Mesa area, and, to a lesser degree, north of Hwy 60.

-Elk numbers have been slightly increasing over the past few years in areas north of Hwy 60, specifically near Silver Creek and the community of White Mountain Lake.
+Elk numbers have been slightly increasing over the past few years in areas north of Hwy 60, specifically near Silver Creek and the communities of White Mountain Lake and Taylor.
 Care should be taken to ensure hunters are outside ¼ mile of structures and should secure permission prior to hunting on private property.

 The late season bull hunt averages 50% hunt success, with nearly one-third of those being spikes.
 Branch-antlered bulls are common, but unpredictable, and are generally associated with dense vegetation on north slopes.
 Smaller bulls will be located near antlerless herds.
 Inclement weather will cause bulls to migrate northward to lower elevations.

-Overview: Lion hunting in Unit 3B is open September 1 through May 31.
+Overview: Lion hunting in Unit 3B is open August 24, 2018 – May 21, 2019.
 A hunting license and permit-tag are required, and both can be purchased over the counter at any Game and Fish Department office or license dealer.

 Lion observations have been reported throughout the unit, but with no consistency.
 Lion tracks are as rare as lion sightings.
 Most lions have been taken while hunters were involved in some other type of hunting.
 Hunters specifically interested in locating lions will have best success with the aid of quality hunting dogs.